What are the eligibility criteria of the Working Family Allowance Scheme?Working Family and Student Financial Assistance Agency

 1. On a household basis, including singleton households.

-2. The total working hours of a household must meet the working hour requirements (See the table below):
+2. The total working hours of non-single-parent households and single-parent households1 must meet the working hour requirements (See the table below):

 Total Monthly Working Hours (Hours)

 Monthly Allowances for Each Household2

 36 to less than 54

 192 or more

 (Note: Applicant and his/her household member(s) may report the working hours of more than one paid job within the same month.
 WFA Scheme also allows household members to aggregate their working hours.)

 1 A working single parent applicant (including a guardian) has to live with at least one child aged below 15.

 2 Payment rates within the brackets apply to claim months of June 2020 or before under the WFA Scheme.